 (Although, to be honest, the Habsburg era is generally better remembered for the music, arts, architecture and politics rather than military renown.)

-Eugene’s efforts on behalf of the Imperial court did not go unrewarded (he built the Belvedere and Schloss Hof palaces, for example, on the proceeds of Imperial gratitude).
-And, in 1865, further acknowledgment of his contributions came in the form of an equestrian monument.
+Eugene’s efforts on behalf of the court did not go unrewarded.
+He built the Belvedere and Schloss Hof palaces, for example, on the proceeds of imperial gratitude.
+In 1865, long after Eugene’s death, further acknowledgment of his contributions came in the form of an equestrian monument.

-The unveiling on October 18th, in the presence of Emperor Franz Joseph and Empress Elisabeth, coincided with Eugene’s 203rd birthday.
+The unveiling on October 18th coincided with Eugene’s 203rd birthday and took place in the presence of Emperor Franz Joseph and Empress Elisabeth.

 The bronze statue owes its design to the sculptor, Anton Dominik Fernkorn: the man also responsible for that 1860 Archduke Karl monument.

-The two statues were meant to complement one another, hence the similarities.
-Though Fernkorn seems to have made life a bit easier for himself with Eugene by having the prince’s horse anchored to the plinth by its tail as well as its hind legs.
+Fernkorn intended both statues to complement one another, hence the stylistic similarities.
+Though he seems to have made life a bit easier for himself with Eugene by having the prince’s horse anchored to the plinth by its tail as well as its hind legs.

 Various inscriptions decorate the monument.
 These include the names and dates of notable battles involving Eugene, beginning with Zenta 1697 and ending with his 1717 capture of Belgrade from the Ottoman empire.